 It didn’t take long for other eyeglass companies to bring their own Wayfarer imitators to the market.
 President John F. Kennedy, for instance, was photographed many times wearing sunglasses that shared the signature Wayfarer form but were made by another company.

-Bausch & Lomb sold the Ray-Ban brand to Luxottica, the Italian eyewear manufacturer, in 1989.
+Bausch + Lomb sold the Ray-Ban brand to Italian eyewear manufacturer Luxottica in 1989.
 Since then, Ray-Ban has tweaked and reshaped the Wayfarer to suit modern tastes, but Ray-Ban hasn’t changed the Wayfarer’s essential fashion mission.

-The right Wayfarers shapes and colors for you
+The right Wayfarer shape and color for you